aleppard/argus/README.md

 * Set up a public site running Argus (possibly an Onion site).
 * Add "copy to clipboard" button for locally returned results.
-* Add ability to hit return twice to forward locally returned results directly to DuckDuckGo (e.g. if a locally returned result is not sufficient).
+* Add ability to hit return twice to forward locally returned results directly to public search engine (e.g. if a locally returned result is not sufficient).
 * Custom bang commands.
 * Support more bang commands.